Author and master wit Oscar Wilde once said, “We are all in the gutter, but some of us are looking at the stars.”

 That’s because everyone who joins this program gets a direct email access so they can ask as many questions as they wish during the course.

-So we don’t want a thousand people in Fundamentals of Stargazing.
-We want the right people.
+So I don’t want a thousand people in Fundamentals of Stargazing.
+I want the right people.

 Each of these 6 sections contains 12 chapters, each with notes, images, audio and maps to make it easy to follow and understand.
 That’s 72 sections in total, all packed with useful and highly practical information and advice to help you understand what to see in the night sky and how to see it.
 In short, it’s a college-level course, one that’s affordable and easy to follow, in the practice and pleasures of amateur astronomy.